Two weeks and a day after the night which altered my life forever, I did a new and brave thing: I answered my front door at eleven in the morning.

 I perked up, everything else briefly forgotten.
 “Yes?
 Go on?
 I did wonder why you’d come all this way.
 A solution?”

-“Yes.
+“Indeed.
 It’s taken a little bit of thought and some questionable research, but I believe I’ve come up with a place to start.
-An experiment, to figure out how this Eye-” She waved a hand.
+An experiment, to figure out how this ‘Eye’—” She waved a hand.
 Total dismissal, as if the Eye didn’t even matter.
 I liked that.
 I liked that a lot.
 “How this thing is contacting your mind.
 We can go from there.”

 “How soon can we begin?”

-Evelyn inclined her head.
+Evelyn inclined her chin.
 “If you’re not busy?
 Today.
-We need to go to the library, there’s some details I need check before we begin.
+We need to visit the library, there’s some details I must check before we begin.
 Then back to my house, to do some real magic.”

 “The library?
 For books?”